The Brewery Trip -- Michigan, US, Summer 2021

 There is a section that suggests that you can make your own quilt!
 Since our picnic blanket is a quilt, Brian is thinking of making our own picnic blanket someday.
 It will be a fun project.

 Jason was trapped for a while.
 He has been listening to a lady explaining stories behind an artist, that how the artist showed his interests in drawing under-sea scenes at a very young age, and how his mother discovered it and encouraged him, and so on.

-Brian thinks of whether to rescue Jason from the narrative or not.
+Brian considers whether to rescue Jason from the narrative or not.
 Aimee thinks maybe Jason is enjoying it.
 Brian says Jason might just be polite.
-While Jason seems to be very careful listening and nodding his head often.
+While Jason seems to be carefully listening and nodding his head often.
 Maybe he really likes it.

 🔗2021-06-17 Grand Rapids Brewing Co.